jllcalorio/data-analysis-in-python-for-complete-beginners/content/beginning/variables.md

 In Python, you don’t have to specify what type of data a variable will hold — Python automatically figures that out for you!

-{% include question.html header="Creating Variables" text="
+{% include question.html header="Creating variables is simple." text="

-Creating variables is simple.

 It's not an exaggeration that variables are going to be your friends in the long run.